 What is Employee Misclassification?

 Employee misclassification is a judgment made by government regulators (such as tax authorities), or courts, that individual workers have not been categorized correctly under the law.
 It often occurs where workers have been engaged either under a ‘contract for service’ or where there is no explicit contract in place.
 These workers might be referred to as ‘freelancers‘ or ‘ independent contractors’, rather than employees.
+Note, an independent contractor is not the same as a sole proprietor, though often independent contractors adopt that business structure.

 In some countries, deliberate employee misclassification is known as ‘sham contracting‘.